deepankararora/sola-newsletters/readme.txt

 Not applicable.

 == Changelog ==

+= 4.0.2 - 2015-02-19 - Medium priority =
+* Fixed the bug that stopped you from dragging your own images into the newsletter
+* Fixed the column width bug for a 4 column table in the newsletter editor
+* Fixed the editing bug when trying to edit the content of columns in a table within the newsletter editor

 = 4.0.1 - 2015-02-11 - Low priority =
 * Scandir notices fixed when in the newsletter theme page
 * Added the ability to see all available newsletter themes